Application Profile: Meat & Poultry Processing

 - De-hiding - Meat producers use a combination of scalding and de-hair to prepare for evisceration.
 Carcasses are immersed in the tank that is filled with water at 136 to 140°F. The carcasses will be turned to ensure even scalding during the 4-4½ minute cycle.
 The water temperature is critical, because high temperatures degrade the meat and can excessively soften the skin, which can lead to tissue damage from subsequent handling.
 Low temperatures lead to excessive immersion times or difficult hair removal.

 - Carcass Cleaning - Slaughtered carcasses are sprayed with hot water after de-hiding and after evisceration to clean the surface of the carcass.
 The carcass is hung from the overhead conveyor and an operator uses a high-pressure sprayer to wash the surface of the carcass.
 Water must be at least 170°F and may contain acetic or lactic acid to help kill all micro organisms.
 Too high of temperatures will damage the meat.

-- Equipment Sanitizing – Cutting tools, knives, & evisceration equipment requires regular cleaning.
+- Equipment Sanitizing – Cutting tools, knives, and evisceration equipment requires regular cleaning.
 FDA approved temperatures must be maintained.

 - Paw Scalding – Chicken processor will scald chicken paws.
 Accurate temperature control is required to avoid “graying” the paw.

 - Wastewater Processing - Most facilities pre-treat the wastewater before discharging the water to the public sewer system.
 Sludge processing in digesters is common to break down organic solids and to produce methane for boiler energy supply.